AI-Projects-list/Full-Stack-RAG-based-Document-Q-A-System/README.md

-# RAG-based Document Q&A System
+# Full Stack RAG-based Document Q&A System

 This project is a **full-stack Retrieval-Augmented Generation (RAG)** system for answering questions from uploaded PDF documents.
 It uses: